Marketing translation services

 Then they fire off lots of emails.
 Often these are sent off without properly researching the companies receiving these emails.
 I know of freelance translators who regularly receive job applications from fellow translators.
 It is relatively rare that an individual translator has enough work to pass on to fellow translators.
 Concentrate on translation companies, not individual translators.

 There are numerous internet marketing tools out there.

 - Join large translators’ websites.
 Downside: lots of competition and fierce downward pressure on prices.

 - Get included in any number of online directories.
 Make sure they are translation relevant and/or can be found by a vast number of people.

 - Start your own website.
 Having started a few myself, I can tell you one thing: an individual website is not a quick fix.
 It takes a lot of time, money and expertise before websites bring in clients!

-If you move house a lot or live in the country, with few local customers requiring translation services, you stand much more chance to be found by getting listed on the Internet than being listed in the local telephone directory.
+If you move house a lot or live in the country, with few local customers requiring translation services, you stand much more chance to be found by getting listed on the Internet than being listed in the local telephone directory or business magazines.

 Sending application to translation agencies

 When starting their business, translators tend to send a lot of applications to any agency they can find.

 The problem is that a lot of translators harvest addresses off the Internet without checking them.
 They then send off dozens, hundreds or thousands of “cooperation offers” without ever having read a single word written on the relevant website.
 So they know nothing of the company they are writing to.
 This means that the mail the translation company receives is very obviously aimed at anyone in the industry.
 The reader will notice at first glance that this person has taken no time whatsoever to find out anything about the company they are writing to.